 Our training team is compiling the world’s largest collecting of rugby training tips, blogs and resources.
 Below, you’ll find blog posts written by former pro rugby players, team trainers, coaches, players and more.
 We’re big proponents of unconventional training methods and finding training hacks that will provide the greatest reward with the lowest risk of injury possible.
 Can’t find what you need?
 Try one of our training and diet programs.
 Download them all, for free!

 How do you keep making progress in the gym and on the rugby field?
 The kind of training you’re doing is pretty damn important!
+Today Pat Dale explains how to keep improving in the gym so you keep getting better on the rugby field too.

 Question: I’m training for rugby season – should I do hill sprints or cycling?
 The good news is, you can do both during your cardio training.
 Follow our Tabata, Pyramid and Death Riff programs for the best of cycling and sprint training.